bodlukas/bodlukas.github.io/index.md

 **Welcome**

 ![](/assets/images/LB_clim_lowres.jpeg){: .align-left width="200"}
 I am interested in the use of **probabilistic modelling** and **data analytics** to advance risk assessement capabilities for spatially distributed **infrastructure** exposed to **natural hazards**.
-A topic which I researched during my doctoral studies at [ETH Zurich](https://www.ethz.ch/) and [Stanford University](https://www.stanford.edu/) and which I know work on at [climada technologies](https://www.climada.tech/), an ETH spin-off and a provider of climate risk analytics.
+A topic which I researched during my doctoral studies at [ETH Zurich](https://www.ethz.ch/) and [Stanford University](https://www.stanford.edu/) and which I now work on at [climada technologies](https://www.climada.tech/), an ETH spin-off and a provider of climate risk analytics.

 <!--
 I am passionate about **probabilistic modelling** and **data analytics** to advance risk assessement capabilities for spatially distributed **infrastructure** exposed to **natural hazards**.